-10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources
+10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources ENTC still needs professional skills for the effective implementation of the World Heritage Convention

 11. International Cooperation

 11.1 - Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.